mattpe/mdds/05-internet-radio.md

 ### Client side streamer - Option C: Your choice

 - Check possibilities to use production devices in media lab?
-- Use any other streaming source software for streaming to Icecast
+- Test/use any other [streaming source software](https://icecast.org/apps/) for streaming to Icecast

 ### Server side HTML